SEPIA-Framework/sepia-installation-and-setup/README.md

 * The run-script will ping the servers to see if everything started as planned.
 You can repeat this test with test-cluster.bat/test-cluster.sh to make sure.
 If you see errors check sepia-*/log.out.
 * You should be able to reach the web-app of SEPIA via one of the URLs suggested at the end of the run-script, e.g.: http://localhost:20721/app/index.html (replace 'localhost' with the server IP if you are on a different machine).
 * Extend the now visible login-box to verify the hostname field.
 The hostname should point to your SEPIA server (e.g. localhost or an IP like 192.168.0.10).
-* For testing purposes (only!) you can use the admin-acount to log-in, by default the ID is "admin@sepia.localhost" or "uid1003" (don't use the "assistant" account).
+* For testing purposes (only!) you can use the admin-acount to log-in, by default the ID is `admin@sepia.localhost` or `uid1003` (don't use the "assistant" account!).
 The password has been set during setup.
+Check out the 'next steps' section to learn how to create new users.

 NOTE: Using the web-app via local network IPs (except 127.0.0.1 aka localhost) will limit the functionality of some features like the speech-recognition, geo-location and notifications due to security reasons (browser restriction, requires HTTPS to work).
 See the "Secure server" section below for further instructions on how to set up your own HTTPS web-server, BUT if you are just using your own local servers there is another solution that will work fine.
 You can add exceptions